kiarie404/slides_on_provenance/src/limitations_of_stacked_borrows.md

-# Limitations of Stacked Borrows
+# Random thoughts on Stacked Borrows

 Are we wasting our time learning Stacked borrows and Provenance? ha ha ha.
 Oh my!
 Please, let's not get personal here...
-Never tell a researcher that they are wasting their time.
-You could trigger despair.

 I see developers as mages.
 There is no harm in learning many spells.
 Even the most escentric ones.
-I love Frieren's philosophy, despite my currently short lifespan.
-This is no loss.
-It can't be. right?

 But anyway, here is how I have wasted your time and mental energy.

-A. There exists other different mechanisms
+A. There exists other different mechanisms other than Stacked Borrows
-B. Dynamic nature is not exhaustive
+B. The Dynamic nature of Stacked Borrows is not exhaustive

-1. Stacked Borrows are build for sequential single-threaded code.
+1. Stacked Borrows mechanism is built for sequential single-threaded code.
 They are not tested for concurret code.
 2. Technical [problems](https://www.ralfj.de/blog/2023/06/02/tree-borrows.html) that I don't yet understand.
 3. There is a newer model called **[Tree Borrows](https://www.ralfj.de/blog/2023/06/02/tree-borrows.html)** that improves upon Stacked Borrows.
 And the good news is that it is also not concurrency-aware.
 4. The "[RustBelt](https://plv.mpi-sws.org/rustbeln process immediately after borrow checking is done, so the optimizer does not even have access to that information